What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 Craving steak?
 Here is a guide to Shanghai's best steakhouses.

-Craving egg porn?
+Craving eggs?
 Here is a guide to Shanghai's best yolk porn.

 Looking for a patio or terrace to soak up some sun?
 Here is a guide to Shanghai's best terraces.